Search This Blog

 “In my view, these cases do not simply reflect errors of judgement by individual officers or prosecutors on the facts before them.
 If that were the case, they would, in many respects, be easier to deal with.
 These were errors of judgment by experienced and committed police officers and a prosecuting lawyer acting in good faith and attempting to apply the correct principles.
 That makes the findings of Ms Levitt’s report more profound and calls for a more robust response.”

 While of course the DPP's apology is classic Captain Hindsight, what he is actually saying is that it was the principles, under pinning the organisation that he led, that were at fault.
 In other words the prosecuting lawyer was basically set up to fail.
-Hence in my view, although Sir Keir didn’t fail to prosecute per se, the organisation he led couldn’t claim to be blameless (which is presumably why he apologised in 2013).
+Hence in my view, although Sir Kier didn’t fail to prosecute per se, the organisation he led couldn’t claim to be blameless (which is presumably why he apologised in 2013).

 Having read the fact checked version of events and the apology, I decided I needed to read the full report by Alison Levitt QC.
-What was troubling me was the question should Sir Keir have been aware of what was happening at a lower level of his organisation especially as it involved such a high profile national “celebrity”?
+What was troubling me was the question should Sir Kier have been aware of what was happening at a lower level of his organisation especially as it involved such a high profile national “celebrity”?
 Especially as this was all happening at the time he took over the role and presumably he was given some sort of pre-job brief of the cases that his new department were currently dealing with.

 The Missing Files

 The investigation report, imaginatively titled (In the matter of the late Jimmy Savile: Report to the Director of Public Prosecutions, January 2013) is not now easy to find.
 My searches led me to reports at the time from The Guardian and the BBC.
 Unfortunately in both cases the links to the report led nowhere.
 It would appear that the CPS had decided to either remove it from, or move it within, their document archive.
 However I later found a more recent link to a Reuters Fact Check Report which provided a link to the National Archives and a copy of the report.
-Interestingly the Reuters Report concluded that there was "no evidence to suggest Sir Keir Starmer, then DPP of the CPS, was directly involved in the decision not to prosecute Jimmy Savile." (emphasis added).
+Interestingly the Reuters Report concluded that there was "no evidence to suggest Sir Kier Starmer, then DPP of the CPS, was directly involved in the decision not to prosecute Jimmy Savile." (emphasis added).

 To continue this theme, when I started thumbing through the pages I was drawn to the section where Alison Levitt explained that she had not been able to work with the original CPS material as it had been destroyed (Page 5).
 Instead she had needed to recreate the material from the associated Police files which were in themselves incomplete (Page 2).
-As surprising as this sounds, and while this may get our conspiracy theorists excited, Alison Levitt makes it clear that this was common practice for the CPS back in the day and to his credit Keir Starmer did encourage the organisation to move away from its reliance on paper files.
+As surprising as this sounds, and while this may get our conspiracy theorists excited, Alison Levitt makes it clear that this was common practice for the CPS back in the day and to his credit Kier Starmer did encourage the organisation to move away from its reliance on paper files.

 The Investigation Report